biogeospatial/Biodiverse_publication_list/InstallationLinuxSource.md

 ```

-  *  Now we need to get GDAL.
-Manual compilation is needed.

-    The most recent perl GDAL bindings need gdal 1.11, and for some reason this is not yet packaged for Ubuntu.
-    This means we need to manually install it.
+  *  Follow this step if there is no appropriate package for GDAL and manual compilation is needed (at one point Ubuntu did not have GDAL 1.11 packaged)

-    These instructins are derived from https://milkator.wordpress.com/2014/05/06/set-up-gdal-on-ubuntu-14-04/
+    These instructions are derived from https://milkator.wordpress.com/2014/05/06/set-up-gdal-on-ubuntu-14-04/

 ```bash
   cd ~/folder/for/builds/from/source